 Developing molds can be a complex and costly process, especially if these molds must be created within tight tolerances.
 Our measurement systems can help you compare functionality of your existing mold to its original CAD design, ensuring minimal errors and inaccuracies and ultimately lower production costs.

-Automated metrology with S-Series can also help speed up and support all phases of the injection molding, thermoforming, and blow molding processes used to manufacture plastic parts and components.
+Automated metrology with QC Plus™ can also help speed up and support all phases of the injection molding, thermoforming, and blow molding processes used to manufacture plastic parts and components.
 3D metrology can help ensure accuracy and precision from prototyping to first article inspection to final assembly analysis and eventual load testing.

 Measuring complex bent tubes with manual metrology equipment can be challenging, but our pre-engineered metrology systems can visually inspect multiple angles, analyze geometry and size of the tube, and verify tolerances and specifications, and even make corrections using our Scan-to-Path ™ software.